Plai101/Plai101/README.md

-## Hi there 👋
+## About Me 👋
+Hi there!
 I'm Sirapop Boonmun but you can call me Plai.
-I'm currently working as an engineer specializing in Operation Risk Management.
-Beyond my professional role, I have a deep passion for data analytics.
-I’m fascinated by the power of data to uncover insights, drive decisions, and solve real-world problems.
-I'm continuously learning new tools and techniques to sharpen my analytical skills and turn data into meaningful stories.
+I'm an engineer in Operation Risk Management with a strong passion for data analytics.
+I enjoy uncovering insights from data and continuously learning new tools to improve my skills.

  🌟 Contact information

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/sirapop-boonmun-b7a28922a/)